 As a native of the area I love that this jaw-dropping observation wheel is in the heart of Orlando.
 It's impossible for me to resist stopping at the newly refreshed Sky Bar for some wine or champagne.
 There is a special that I love – $40 for a bottle of wine to enjoy in the private capsule with a second rotation aboard The Wheel.
 Just stay in your capsule for a second turn and enjoy your bottle of wine as you take in the views including downtown and the theme parks.

 Theme Park fans should flock to The Wheel because you get a bird’s eye view of Walt Disney World from all four parks and Disney Springs to nightly fireworks!
 Universal fans can catch a glimpse of Hogwarts, Universal's roller coasters, and Volcano Bay.
-And SeaWorld Orlando is just down the road and has Ignite 360 fireworks.
+And SeaWorld Orlando is just down the road.

 If you have valid theme park tickets to any of Orlando's theme parks or you're an active annual passholder, you'll receive 40% off your ticket to The Wheel at ICON Park.
 Proof of theme park ticket required at time of redemption.